 Nevertheless, the wealth of data generated by the sixth annual TAUC Union Craft Labor Supply Survey gives construction professionals an in-depth understanding of the "state of play" in the industry before the crisis.
 This information - especially the detailed charts and analysis on regional labor supply levels broken down by industry, region and individual crafts - will assist contractors and labor as they begin the long post-coronavirus recovery process.
 Knowing which areas of the country were experiencing labor shortages or surpluses pre-COVID-19 will be especially helpful in gauging where to allocate scarce resources.

-This is TAUC's third annual Union Craft Labor Supply report.
-It builds on previous studies (view 2015 and 2016 reports) and provides even more detail, data cuts and historical trend analysis.
-TAUC and the Construction Labor Research Council (CLRC) utilized a rigorous scientific methodology to analyze nearly 800 responses to a multi-question survey sent earlier this year to a cross-section of contractors, union representatives and owner-clients.
+The Association of Union Constructors (TAUC), in conjunction with the Construction Labor Research Council (CLRC), utilized a rigorous scientific methodology to analyze more than 800 responses to a multi-question survey sent earlier this year to a cross-section of contractors, union representatives and owner-clients.
 The large sample size and carefully worded questions combine to make this one of the most useful labor supply reports available, and the only union-specific study focusing on construction and maintenance.